SWATCH Back to 1984 Bioceramic

 Equipped with a 43mm diameter monobloc case, these new timepieces hold all the required characteristics to dive deep.
-All essential elements are featured: 300m water resistance, unidirectional turning bezel with a ceramic insert, 60min scale, luminous markers, screw down crown and back, Super-LumiNova hands and markers.
+They also feature all the essential elements: 300m water resistance, unidirectional turning bezel with a ceramic insert, 60min scale, luminous markers, screw down crown and back, Super-LumiNova hands and markers.

 The Captain Cook Ceramic is available in several versions: black ceramic with steel elements or rose gold coloured PVD treated stainless steel (€ 3,800), grey matt plasma and blue ceramic insert on the bezel (€ 3,900).
 Note that the black ceramic and steel model is available with a rubber strap (€ 3,400).

-All of the timepieces have a titanium back and a black tinted sapphire crystal glass which allows the wearer to observe the automatic Rado calibre R734 featuring a Nivachronähairspring and a 80 hours power reserve.
-The dial also displays a black tinted sapphire crystal glass so the inner workings of the movement can be admired while still being legible.
+All of the timepieces have a titanium back and a black tinted sapphire crystal glass.
+Which allows the wearer to observe the automatic Rado calibre R734 featuring a Nivachronähairspring and a 80 hours power reserve.
+The dial also displays a black tinted sapphire crystal glass.
+So you can admire the movement but it is still legible.
 Nice touch!